Chia-Network/chiapos/documents/proof_of_space.md

 While partitioning data, everything must fit into memory, so we continuously extract from all 16 buckets into memory, and write back from memory into the target buckets.

 Let $bucket\_sizes[i]$ the number of entries from partition (bucket) $i$, $written\_per\_bucket[i]$ the number of entries written back to partition $i$, that belong there and $consumed\_per\_bucket[i]$ the number of entries read from bucket $i$ from Disk.
-We also define $disk\_begin$ as the disk position of the first entry and $entry\_len$ the total size of an entry.
+We also define $disk\_begin$ as the disk position of the first entry and $entry\_len$ as the total size of an entry.
 We assume $bstore$ is an efficient way to store and retrieve entries in memory, grouping entries by their first 4 unique bits (their bucket).

 The algorithm works by constantly filling memory by reading a few entries from each bucket, then extracting from memory and writing into the correct disk location.
-At any step, number of entries written back to bucket $i$ must be smaller or equal to the number of entries read from bucket $i$ (this way no entry is overwritten).
+At any step, the number of entries written back to bucket $i$ must be smaller or equal to the number of entries read from bucket $i$ (this way no entry is overwritten).
 We also write the heaviest buckets first, in order to quickly clear the memory.
 When refilling the memory, we read from buckets in increasing order of $consumed\_per\_bucket[i] - written\_per\_bucket[i]$, as the smaller the difference is, the less we can extract from memory from bucket $i$ on the next step (and this optimizes the worst case).
 Finally, we know the beginning of each bucket in the sorted ordering on Disk: for bucket $i$, it's $disk\_begin + \sum_{j=0}^{i-1} {bucket\_sizes[j]} * entry\_len$, so this will help to know the exact position in which to write entries from bucket $i$ on Disk.